K-stability of Thaddeus' moduli of stable bundle pairs on genus two curves: Further discussion

 It would be interesting to classify all K-(semi/poly)stable limits in the family \textup{№2.19}.
 To achieve this, one can classify all VGIT quotients $\ove{M}^{\GIT}(t)$ for $t \in (0, \frac{1}{2})$, which is feasible.

 Another valuable direction is to describe the fibers of the forgetful morphism as compactified Jacobians of a genus 2 curve $C$ (or its quotient by $\Aut(C)$).
-The K-moduli space $\ove{M}^K_{\textup{№1.14}}$ is isomorphic to the moduli space of pseudo-stable curves of genus 2, i.e. the final log canonical model of $\ove{M}_2$ in the Hassett-Keel program.
+The K-moduli space $\ove{M}^K_{\textup{№1.14}}$ is isomorphic to the GIT moduli space of $(2,2)$-complete intersections in $\bP^5$ (ref. \cite[Theorem 4.9]{SS17}), which is further isomorphic to the moduli space of pseudo-stable curves of genus 2, i.e. the final log canonical model of $\ove{M}_2$ in the Hassett-Keel program.
 For a smooth genus 2 curve corresponding to the $(2,2)$-complete intersection $V$, the fiber of $\phi$ is isomorphic to the quotient $F_1(V)\sslash\Aut(V)$, which is a (singular) Kummer K3 surface isomorphic to $\Jac(C)\sslash\Aut(C)$ (cf. \cite{Rei72}).

 This problem becomes particularly intriguing when $C$ is a singular pseudo-stable curve.
 For instance, if $C$ is irreducible with one node and normalization $\wt{C}$, the K-polystable $(2,2)$-complete intersection $V_0$ whose discriminant recovers $C$ as a double cover has two $A_1$-singularities and admits a $\bG_m$-action.
 There is a unique K-semistable $(2,2)$-complete intersection $V$, up to isomorphism, that degenerates isotrivially to $V_0$ and it has one $A_1$-singularity.
 The sublocus of $F_1(V)$ parametrizing lines containing the singularity is isomorphic to $\Jac(\wt{C}) \simeq \wt{C}$, while the sublocus $F_1^\circ(V_0)$ of $F_1(V_0)$ parametrizing lines avoiding singularities is isomorphic to $\wt{C} \times \bG_m$, collapsing to $\wt{C}$ under the $\bG_m$-action on $V_0$.
 By Proposition \ref{prop:K implies GIT}, if $X = \Bl_{\ell}V$ is K-semistable, then the line $\ell$ lies in the smooth locus of $V$.
 Hence, the fiber $\phi^{-1}([V_0])$ should admit a stratification where $F_1(V)$ is conjectured to be isomorphic to the compactified Jacobian of $C$.
 Similarly, we expect analogous behavior for nodal curves with two or three singularities, corresponding to K-polystable $(2,2)$-complete intersections with four or six $A_1$-singularities.